Winter biking, cold-weather biking, or winter cycling consists of riding a bike during the months when the road is covered with ice or snow.

 Winter cycling is different from road biking and mountain biking in many different ways.

-The main difference is that you can only practice winter cycling in the months where snow and ice have covered the roads.
+The main difference is that you can only practice winter cycling in the months when snow and ice have covered the roads.

 Another difference between winter cycling and other biking styles is the type of bikes used to perform the sport.
 Road biking requires thinner tires with low air pressure, and mountain biking requires a firm suspension in both the front and rear.